 Our performances take place in public venues, such as community centres and theatres.
 We always choose accessible, family-friendly locations.

 We visit at least three or four Niagara municipalities with each tour.
-Specific dates and times are listed on each show’s page and on our events calendar.
+Specific dates and times are listed on our events calendar.

 How much are tickets?

 Tickets to Carousel Players Community Tour performances are $10 plus HST.

 When we partner with other companies to present our work, or a performance is part of a community special event, prices may vary.

 During each tour, there is one pay-what-you-want performance: the Debra McLauchlan Memorial show to support arts education programs and our annual AFC benefit.
 Check our events calendar for the dates and locations of these shows.

 How can I get tickets to a show?

 Tickets can be purchased through our website, Facebook events, partner companies, and at the performance.

 You can buy online or call us at 905-682-8326 to purchase or reserve tickets.